 Please educate yourself about the breed you are interested in prior to beginning your search for your puppy.
 This will provide you with the necessary knowledge needed to make good choices and hopefully help you to purchase the right dog for you and your family.
 Take your time don't get in a big hurry be willing to wait for the right puppy.

-Beware of internet puppy scammers often attempting to sell puppies they do not have by utilizing stolen photos for less money making you believe you are getting a real deal.
+Beware of internet puppy scammers often attempting to sell puppies they do not own by utilizing stolen photos.
+They offer these puppies to you for less money making you believe you are getting a real deal.
 Once they entice you to make a payment you are instantly out of your money, and you certainly will not be getting a puppy.
-These people are impossible to track down so the likely hood of ever seeing your money again is slim to none.
-Do not buy puppies from someone selling pups from a store parking lot that's totally an unacceptable practice.
+These people are impossible to track down so the likelihood of ever seeing your money again is slim to none.
+Another good tip is to never buy puppies from someone selling pups from a store parking lot that's totally an unacceptable practice.

 Another important item worth mentioning is health testing be sure the breeder can provide documentation for health testing for the puppy's parents.
 If they can't provide that information giving excuses like our dogs have never been sick or that isn't necessary, as hard as it might be the smart thing to do is to walk away.